-Congestion pricing is set to take effect in New York City one minute after midnight on June 30.
+Congestion pricing is set to take effect in New York City on Jan.
+5.

 NY1 will answer as many questions as possible and keep this file updated.
 Answers are based on information provided by the MTA.